ckrivacic/bmi219_autoencoder/README.md

 When the loss plateaus.
-Ideally, you would also be evaluating a validation set, and use the parameters where the validation set is at its lowest, since the test set can continue plateauing while the model overfits.
+Ideally, you would also be evaluating a validation set, and use the parameters where the validation set is at its lowest, since the test set can continue plateauing or improving while the model overfits.
 The validation set helps us tell when the model is minimized but still generalizable.